mparkersimms/reading-notes/README.md

 Ny name is Matthew.
 I'm currently transitioning out of the U.S.Army into the civilian workforce and using CodeFellows to gain the knowledge required to enter the tech industry.

 ### Growth Mindset
-* Having a growth mindset in comparison to a fixed mindset is crucial to improve, grow, and learn, in an educational setting.
+* Having a growth mindset in comparison to a fixed mindset is crucial to *improve*, *grow*, and *learn*, in an educational setting.
 * Being able to overcome obstacles, embrace challenges and remain inspired by the success of others are all key elements to a growth mindset.
 * On the contrary, in the same setting a fixed mindset will find obstacles to be disheartening and will stunt growth.
 * A fixed mindset may also see the success of others as a challenge to their own ability and become defensive and apprehensive to those individuals for their success.